 Raw notes taken during a customer interview.

 Survey responses imported via a spreadsheet.

 Tweets imported via our Zapier integration.

 Create a new note

-Once creating a note view for your project, open the view and select + Add note to create a new note.
+Once creating a note view for your project, open the view and select + New note to create a new note.
 This will open a new page for you to start working on your note and import your data.

 Structuring your data with Fields can make it easier to organise your content and find it in the future.
 With fields, you can define attributes like your customer’s name, age, segment, and company.
 For more information on fields and suggestions on how to make the most out of fields, see Add structured data with fields.

 By default, new blank projects contain a single note view.
 The default layout for the view is a board layout (like a Kanban), but you can change the layout at any time using the (•••) button beside the view's name.
 When you use a board layout, you can also change how data is grouped by clicking on the Group by button.
 Read Create and update views in projectsto learn more about views features and the Group by button.